 Lets break down each coupling type

-Jaw or L jaw or S Jaw couplings are different to beam couplings or bellows coupling as they are made up of 3 pieces, 2 hubs “jaws” and a polyurethane “hub” in the center.
+Jaw couplings are different to universal joints as they are made up of 3 pieces, 2 hubs “jaws” and either a polyurethane, Rubber, Hytrel or bronze “hub” in the center.
 While the Jaw coupling can also run at high speeds it can can only work at 2 degrees misalignment before the center hub starts to wear.
 The Jaw coupling can only handle small amounts of torque as well.

 There are another few Servo based coupling like the Oldham, Disc coupling and double loop but their design characteristics are the same as the couplings above, high speed but minimal flexibility and minimal torque.

 Elastomeric insert couplings are a scaled up version of a jaw coupling, bigger hubs and a bigger insert.
 The larger size allows for applications where minimal variation of alignment is the standard, the angle of misalignment is low usually less than 1°.
 These insert couplings offer vibration absorption, low torque output as not to crush the insert much like that of a jaw coupling and again very low angles of misalignment.
 Usually these couplings are used in industries where moisture and dust are present, environments that would very quickly shorten the life of a universal joint.